drobnob/drobnob.github.io/index.md

 Expect frequent changes, additions, edits, etc.

-Writing is a thing a do, not something I claim to be 'good' at doing.
+Writing is a thing I do, not something I claim to be 'good' at doing.